-Apache JMeter is an open source Java based tool that enables you to perform functional, load, performance and regression tests on an application.
-The application may be running on a Web server or it could be a standalone in nature.
-It supports testing on both client-server and web model containing static and dynamic resources.
-It supports wide variety of protocols for conducting tests that includes, HTTP, HTTPS, JDBC, FTP, JMS, LDAP, SOAP etc.
+Apache JMeter is an open-source Java-based tool that enables you to perform functional, load, performance, and regression tests on an application.
+The application may be running on a Web server or it could be standalone in nature.
+It supports testing on both client-server and web models containing static and dynamic resources.
+It supports a wide variety of protocols for conducting tests that include, HTTP, HTTPS, JDBC, FTP, JMS, LDAP, SOAP, etc.

-A quick look at some of the features:
+A quick look at some of the features of Jmeter

 - It provides a comprehensive GUI based workbench to play around with tests.
 It also allows you to work in a non-GUI mode.
 JMeter can also be ported on the server allowing to perform tests in a distributed environment.

-- It provides a concept of template which are pre-defined test plans for various schemes or protocols that can be directly used to create your required test plan.
+- It provides a concept of templates which are pre-defined test plans for various schemes or protocols that can be directly used to create your required test plan.

-- It enables you to build test plan structurally using powerful features like Thread Group, Controllers, Samplers, Listeners etc.
+- It enables you to build a test plan structurally using powerful features like Thread Group, Controllers, Samplers, Listeners, etc.

 - It provides debugging and error monitoring through effective logging.